dosbox-staging/dosbox-staging/website/docs/getting-started/advanced-graphics-options.md

 Again, we need a little history lesson to understand what's going on.
 CRT monitors did not have a fixed pixel grid like modern flat panels; they were a lot more flexible and could display *any* resolution within the physical limits of the monitor.
-In fact, they did not even have discrete "pixels" in the sense as modern flat panels do---the image was literally projected onto the screen, similarly to how movie a projector works.
+They did not even have discrete "pixels" in the sense that modern flat panels do---the image was literally projected onto the screen, similarly to how a movie projector works.

 Modern flat screens, however, do have a fixed native resolution.
 The scanlines of the emulated CRT image need to “line up” with this fixed pixel grid